efredine/xero-app-sync/README.md

-# xero-python-oauth-starter
+# xero-python-experiment

-This is a starter app with the code to perform OAuth 2.0 authentication
+This is a forked from the [Xero starter python app](https://github.com/XeroAPI/xero-python-oauth2-starter), a simple Flask app that demonstrates how to connect to the Xero API using OAuth 2.0.

 You'll be able to connect to a Xero Organisation and make real API calls - we recommend you connect to the Demo company.
 Please use your Demo Company organisation for your testing.